 To keep your baby safe from these kinds of contaminants, make sure the water in the pool has been treated recently, and its water is cleaned and maintained well.
 Murky water or algae on the swimming pool’s walls or floor can be a testament to bacteria and harmful particles floating within the water.

-While not all babies suffer from skin irritation after being in a swimming pool, it is not uncommon.
-Many babies have very sensitive skin, and the harsh chemicals in a swimming pool can cause itchy or painful rashes afterward.
+While not all babies suffer from skin irritation after being in pool water due to the pool chemicals, it is not uncommon.
+Many babies have very sensitive skin, and the harsh chemicals in a pool can cause itchy or painful rashes afterward.

 To avoid this scenario, simply wash your baby in a warm bath with clean water immediately after being in the swimming pool.
 You can use an infant shampoo or baby soap or just stick with warm water.